lupyuen/lupyuen.github.io/src/pinedio.md

 Here's the __9-Bit Packing Logic__ (please pardon my peculiar pseudocode)...

-> To pack 9-bit data into bytes, we do this for every 8 bytes of unpacked data (Most Significant Bit first)
+To pack 9-bit data into bytes, we do this for every 8 bytes of unpacked data (Most Significant Bit first)...

 > If _Unpacked Length mod 8_ is...